 Applicants who cannot meet these conditions may be considered for admission in a conditional category.
 Students admitted with deficiencies in their undergraduate programs are required to take some mining engineering courses as prerequisites for graduate courses.
 These requirements are stated as a condition for admission.

 Students who obtain a PhD degree are often recognized as “experts” in their respective field.
 As a result, students pursuing this degree must demonstrate a very high level of dedication and proficiency.
 Additionally, they are expected to have strong written and verbal communication skills which are needed to communicating their research.
 Prospective students are selected based on their ability to perform independent research.
 Some specific application requirements are as follows:

-- An earned M.S. degree (thesis-based degree.
-Reporting writing degree is not acceptable) in Mining Engineering or Mineral Processing with a GPA of 3.0 or higher.
+- An earned ME degree (thesis-based degree; report writing degree is not acceptable) in mining engineering or mineral processing with a GPA of 3.0 or higher.

 - Three letters of recommendation (preferably from former advisors).
 These letters should explicitly state the applicant's contribution in research.
 Letters supporting applicant's character and academic performance are discouraged.